 Having self-closing and self-latching gates around a pool or spa can greatly reduce accidental access to the pool.
 A fence surrounding the pool should be at least four feet tall, and should not be climbable.
-Pool covers are another great barrier than can prevent unintended entry, and door alarms near the pool area can help alert you to anyone approaching the pool.
+Pool covers are another great barrier than can prevent unintended entry.
+Plus, door alarms near the pool area can help alert you to anyone heading outside to approach the pool.

 Swim classes and CPR classes are crucial.
 If you, someone you know or your children don’t know how to swim, classes are a great first step to safety.
 Classes will help develop the skills to survive and thrive in the water, as well as instill the importance of avoiding pool drains, which are one of the top dangers related to a pool.

 To be prepared for an emergency situation, take CPR classes before using the pool or taking on the role of Water Watcher.
 CPR classes are easy to enroll in and are offered throughout the year.
 In San Diego, classes are available at the YMCA and Red Cross, among other locations.